 What do shellacked blowfish and tiny umbrellas have to do with Neutra and Eames?
-Architect and author Alan Hess reveals the yin-yang of Tiki and High Modern in this piece published in partnership with Zócalo Public Square, co-presenter of Sunday’s event Does Architecture Matter?.
+Architect and author Alan Hess reveals the yin-yang of Tiki and High Modern.
+Co-published with Zócalo Public Square.

 The recent closing of Bahooka, a Tiki-themed restaurant in the San Gabriel Valley city of Rosemead, was an occasion for mourning.
 Bahooka was one of the great delights of Southern California Tiki, with countless fish tanks (including Rufus, the giant pacu), flaming drinks served in bowls, and bucket lamps hanging from the ceiling that took diners back to the romance of the South Seas in World War II.
 Thank goodness, though, Tiki is also the style that refuses to die.
 Its endurance tells us something about Southern California design.

 By all rights, Tiki should have been just another passing fad of the 1950s, like hula hoops (another Polynesian import).
 Its aesthetic is the opposite of what most experts insist is important about midcentury Modern Southern California architecture.
 In the official architectural history of the region, Craig Ellwood showed us minimalist steel, and Richard Neutra showed us elegant abstraction.
 In contrast, Tiki showed us textured bamboo screens and blown-glass fishing buoys suspended in fishing nets.
 Yet Tiki had something in common with Southern California Modernist luminaries: where Ray and Charles Eames showed us whimsy, color, and history, Tiki also showed us whimsy, color and history.